apryor6/apryor6.github.io/visualizations/seaborn/stripplot/stripplot.md

 # seaborn.stripplot
 ---
 A strip plot is a scatter plot where one of the variables is categorical.
 They can be combined with other plots to provide additional information.
 For example, a boxplot with an overlaid strip plot becomes more similar to a violin plot because some additional information about how the underlying data is distributed becomes visible.
+Seaborn's `swarmplot` is virtually identical except that it prevents datapoints from overlapping.

 dataset: [Kaggle: NBA shot logs](https://www.kaggle.com/dansbecker/nba-shot-logs)